Render Studio Examples and Resources

 -

-Select the part in the Scene graph or graphics area.
+Select the part in the Scene list or graphics area.

 -

-Search for Grill In the Appearance library.
-Right-click on the Grill - circles appearance's thumbnail and click Assign from the context menu (shown in the first image below).
+Search grill In the Appearances library.
+Right-click on the Metal Grill — Circles Appearance's thumbnail and click Assign from the context menu (shown in the first image below).
 The result is a metal box with circle cutouts (shown in the second image below):

 -